thely/performable-maps/README.md

 # performable-maps

+## Basic Setup Instructions

+Prereqs: Soundflower, Max 7, Chrome, Python 2.7.x

+1. In Audio/MIDI Setup, set Soundflower as your default audio output.
+2. In Max, go to `Options > Audio Status`.
+Set Soundflower as your Input Device, and your interface (or Built-In Output) as your Output Device.
+3. Open Terminal and run the server with `python py/pythonServer.py`.
+4. In Chrome, go to `localhost:8080`.
+Press "Poll for Clicks" once the page loads.
+5. In Max, enter an origin and a destination, and select a voice.
+Since running this setup through Chrome allows you to use the Google voices, I'd recommend testing this with Google US English.
+I usually test with the typical Google Maps API origin/destination (San Fransisco, CA to Oakland, CA).
+6. Enable the DAC in Max by pressing the speaker or microphone icons.
+Press "next" to send a fake click to the browser.
+The browser polls for new clicks every 3 seconds, you may need to wait a few seconds before it kicks in.

 ## Python API "endpoints"

 These are internal endpoints meant to interact with data saved in a Sqlite3 database.
 They aren't "true" endpoints because the server is implemented using SimpleHttpServer, and I felt better about taking the cheap route with query strings than trying to reinvent Flask.
 All data is returned as JSON.